matthieuSolente/email-darkmode/README.md

 <![endif]-->
 ```

-Then ensure your vml element is dark
+In the vml part, we must ensure that the vml element is dark

 ```
 <v:rect fillcolor="#333333">` or `<v:fill type="frame" src="image.jpg" color="#333333" />